williamgilpin/cphy/README.md

 ## Summary

 Materials for computational physics course, taught by [William Gilpin](https://www.youtube.com/watch?v=TpqaH4NJpQA).
-This is a pull request for the TA lab example
+This is a pull request for the TA lab example!
 This course aims to provide a very broad survey of computational methods that are particularly relevant to modern physics research.
 We will aim to cover efficient algorithm design and performance analysis, traditional numerical recipes such as integration and matrix manipulation, and emerging methods in data analysis and machine learning.
 Our goal by the end of the class will be to feel comfortable approaching diverse, open-ended computational problems that arise during research, and to be ready to design and share new algorithms with the broader research community.

 The class website is located [here](https://www.wgilpin.com/cphy/?utm_source=en_us_bh224180tg).